EE168 Course description

 frequency domain representations, filtering and enhancement, the Fourier

 transform, convolution, interpolation, color images, and techniques for

 out routinely, and special handouts will also be distributed from time to time.

 Reading assignments will be given from the recommended text or from other sources, most of

 which will be on reserve at Terman Engineering Library.
 Homework assignments

-will generally be given out on Fridays and collected on Fridays, with the
+will generally be given out on Thursdays and collected on Thursdays, with the

 results handed back during the following week.
 Cooperation on homework is